Gbiiandrad/bytebankTDD/README.md

 </a>

 ### used API "virtualenv"
-To import the package that can be used to work with regular expressions.
+To import the package that can be used to work with the virtual environment.

 ```sh
 pip install virtualenv